kevpup/PolicyReviewAthletics/README.md

 ## Overview

 This folder contains three primary documents and one folder of athletics policy documents.
 Together, these materials support an analysis of athlete biometric data references in NCAA Division I and sport-specific athletics policies using a contextual integrity framework.
+Proper viewing of .xlsx files will require the documents to be downloaded.

 ## Folder Structure